formatjs/formatjs/translated/pt-PT/website/docs/tooling/linter.md

 title: eslint-plugin-formatjs
 ---

 This eslint plugin allows you to enforce certain rules in your ICU message.
-This is currently under development

 ## Usage